If you are analytical, innovative, and a natural leader, a Master’s in health services may be your answer to “What do I want to do with my life?”

 University of California-Davis

 Average Net Price

-If you’re a UC Davis Aggie, then you’re one of the current 39,152 students—go-getters, change-makers, and problem solvers who aim to leave their positive mark on the world.
+If you’re a UC Davis Aggie, then you’re one of the current 39,152 students—go-getters, change-makers, and problem-solvers who aim to leave a positive mark on the world.
 At UC Davis, you can choose from 102 prestigious academic programs from a nationally ranked university.
 As a student at UC Davis, you will know that “Aggie Pride” is more than just a chant at the university’s Division I athletic events.

 Georgia Southern University